 Let’s take a look at some of the brands and operating systems you might find when shopping for a new smart TV:

--You can access the LG Content Store, the company’s one stop shop for TV programs, Movies, 3D content, apps and more.
+- You can access the LG Content Store, the company’s one stop shop for TV programs, Movies, apps, and more.

-Impressions: WebOS used to be the software that Palm devices used (remember Palm Pre from back in the day?).
+Impressions: It’s sleek, easy on the eyes and a simple operating system to navigate.
+WebOS actually used to be the software that Palm devices used (remember Palm Pilot from back in the day?).
 It was sold to LG and vastly improved upon to make it more versatile, and it’s since migrated to function on TVs.

 TV OS: Tizen